MG-2025P03/physics/docs/Physics/3 Waves/Waves.md

 These points are where the displacement $\Psi$ achieves its maximum, resulting in amplification.
 3. Destructive Interference (Cancellation):
 Destructive interference occurs when waves meet out of phase, i.e., the peak of one wave aligns with the trough of another.
-This occurs when the path difference is an odd multiple of half the wavelength $n + \frac{1}{2})\lambda$:
+This occurs when the path difference is an odd multiple of half the wavelength $(n + \frac{1}{2})\lambda$:

 $$
 r_i - r_j = (n + \frac{1}{2}) \lambda